- Is Forex Legal in Australia?

 Plus500 – Best Trading Platform

-It is an ASIC regulated and licensed trading platform which is absolutely safe to trade forex and CFDs with.
+It is an ASIC regulated and licensed trading platform which is safe to trade forex and CFDs with.
 With its low-risk and overall trust percentage of 98, we can give you a confident nod to try this platform.
 Plus500 provides only the most essential tools for trading and does not offer MetaTrader.
-The platform however comes with powerful charting features which include 100+ technical indicators and 21 drawing tools.
-These features are very helpful in technical analysis.
+The venue, however, comes with powerful charting features, which include 100+ technical indicators and 21 drawing tools.
+These features are beneficial in technical analysis.

 eToro – Social trading platform

 This feature allows the traders who have just begun their foreign exchange trading journey to copy other users’ trades across 1,900+ instruments.
-CopyPortfolios is another unique tool that is recommended by all eToro clients.
+CopyPortfolios is another unique tool that all eToro clients recommend.
 This acts as a natural boost to their trading portfolio and profit-making.
-Though equipped with incredible services and features, eToro has some downsides; it is pricey and the minimums required for copy trading is quite high.
+Though equipped with incredible services and features, eToro has some downsides; it is pricey, and the minimums required for copy trading are pretty high.